uqrmaie1/smtpred/README.md

 Simple example
 ==============

 Let's say we want to combine traitA, traitB and traitC to create a more accurate predictor for traitA.
-It is assumed that single-trait predictors for traitA, traitB and traitC already exist, and that N, h2 and rg are known and are 1e5, 0.5 and 0.5, respectively.
+It is assumed that single-trait predictors for traitA, traitB and traitC already exist, and that N, h<sup>2</sup> and r<sub>G</sub> are known and are 1e5, 0.5 and 0.5, respectively.

 ```
 python mt_weighting.py \